hal9ai/hal9/r/README.md

 ## Publishing a pipeline

-You can also publish your work on RPubs to make it easily shareable through a link:
+You can also publish your work on RPubs and make it easily shareable through a link:

 ``` r